Attorney general wants more state regulations for Suboxone clinics

 "What we saw with pill mills is sometimes even felons would own these clinics through an LLC and they would just hire a doctor to come in.
 If their doctor was illegally prescribing and lost his or her license because of that, well they'd just go hire another doctor," Beshear said.

 Suboxone is a prescription medication that can help treat opioid addiction.

 Many Kentuckians say the medication has saved their lives.
 Many in law enforcement say it's highly abused.

-"Mostly, we're seeing the Suboxone problem right now in Southeastern Kentucky where it's a highly trafficked drug," explained Investigator Greg Wolfe with the state attorney general's office.
-"It's probably the main trafficked drug in Southeast Kentucky right now."
+"Mostly, we're seeing the Suboxone problem right now in southeastern Kentucky where it's a highly trafficked drug," saidf Greg Wolfe, an investigator with the state attorney general's office.
+"It's probably the main trafficked drug in southeast Kentucky right now."

-"We have people that we love and care about that go to those clinics and if they're not being treated the right way, if they're not getting true recovery-type services, it's a huge disservice."
+"We have people that we love and care about that go to those clinics and if they're not being treated the right way, if they're not getting true recovery-type services, it's a huge disservice," Wolfe said.

 Beshear said you can look to the past for a guaranteed fix.
 Pill mill legislation from 2012 shut down a lot of unscrupulous pain clinics.